-Exhibit Number Exhibit Title 3.1(1) Seventh Amended and Restated Certificate of Incorporation of the Registrant 3.2(2) Third Amended and Restated Bylaws of the Registrant 3.3(3) First Amendment to Third Amended and Restated Bylaws of the Registrant 4.1(4) Form of Common Stock certificate of the Registrant 31.1 Certification of Principal Executive Officer pursuant to Rule 13a-14(a) or Rule 15d-14(a) of the Securities Exchange Act of 1934, as amended 31.2 Certification of Principal Financial Officer pursuant to Rule 13a-14(a) or Rule 15d-14(a) of the Securities Exchange Act of 1934, as amended 32.1 Certification of Principal Executive Officer and Principal Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act 101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File because XBRL tags are embedded within the Inline XBRL document 101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104 Cover Page Interactive Data File (formatted as Inline XBRL with applicable taxonomy extension information contained in Exhibits 101.)
+Exhibit Number Exhibit Title 3.1(1) Amended and Restated Certificate of Incorporation of the Registrant 3.2(2) Fourth Amended and Restated Bylaws of the Registrant 4.1(3) Form of Common Stock certificate of the Registrant 31.1 Certification of Principal Executive Officer pursuant to Rule 13a-14(a) or Rule 15d-14(a) of the Securities Exchange Act of 1934, as amended 31.2 Certification of Principal Financial Officer pursuant to Rule 13a-14(a) or Rule 15d-14(a) of the Securities Exchange Act of 1934, as amended 32.1 Certification of Principal Executive Officer and Principal Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act 101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File because XBRL tags are embedded within the Inline XBRL document 101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104 Cover Page Interactive Data File (formatted as Inline XBRL with applicable taxonomy extension information contained in Exhibits 101.)
 Filed herewith.

-- 1) Incorporated by reference to Exhibit 3.1 to HubSpot, Inc.'s Annual Report on Form 10-K filed on February 24, 2016. - (2) Incorporated by reference to Exhibit 3.2 to HubSpot Inc.'s Quarterly Report on Form 10-Q filed on November 5, 2020. - (3) Incorporated by reference to Exhibit 3.1 to HubSpot Inc.'s Current Report on Form 8-K filed on April 14, 2022. - (4) Incorporated by reference to Exhibit 4.1 to Amendment No. 1 to Registrant's Registration Statement on Form S-1 (SEC file No. 333-198333) filed on September 26, 2014. - The certifications furnished in Exhibit 32.1 hereto are deemed to accompany this Quarterly Report on Form 10-Q and will not be deemed "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, except to the extent that the Registrant specifically incorporates it by reference.
-Such certifications will not be deemed to be incorporated by reference into any filings under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, except to the extent that the Registrant specifically incorporates it by reference.
+(1) Incorporated by reference to Exhibit 3.1 to HubSpot, Inc.'s Annual Report on Form 10-K filed on February 24, 2016.

+- (2) Incorporated by reference to Exhibit 3.1 to HubSpot Inc.'s Current Report on Form 8-K filed with the SEC January 27, 2023. - (3) Incorporated by reference to Exhibit 4.1 to Amendment No. 1 to registrant's Registration Statement on Form S-1 (SEC file No. 333-198333) filed on September 26, 2014. - The certifications furnished in Exhibit 32.1 hereto are deemed to accompany this Quarterly Report on Form 10-Q and will not be deemed "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, except to the extent that the registrant specifically incorporates it by reference.
+Such certifications will not be deemed to be incorporated by reference into any filings under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, except to the extent that the registrant specifically incorporates it by reference.